 We encourage proposal submissions for Concurrent Scholarship Sharing Sessions.
 Concurrent Scholarship Sharing Sessions will take place on the first day of the Research Symposium.
 A double-blind process will be used to evaluate submissions.
 We hope to see a wide variety of research to enrich our participants' knowledge of teaching diverse international students in open or online learning environments.
-Each presentation will be 20 minutes (15 minutes for presentation, five minutes for discussion), with similar papers grouped by topic.
+Each presentation will be approximately 25 minutes (15 minutes for presentation, ten minutes for discussion), with similar papers grouped by topic.
 The Research Symposium will be using Microsoft Teams to present the Concurrent Scholarship Sharing Sessions.

 The Research Symposium planning committee will be posting final papers in our Symposium Conference Proceedings, which will be published online in the Scholarship at UWindsor open access depository for conferences and conference proceedings.
 Selected high-quality papers (6-8), representing a range of topical perspectives as well as a broad scope of institutions/geographies, will be published in a special edition of the Journal of Teaching and Learning.
 Papers presented at the Symposium may also be eligible for inclusion in the in-progress IGI Global published book, Successful Teaching Strategies for Culturally and Linguistically Diverse International Students.

 - We welcome proposals from faculty, staff, and graduate and undergraduate students from any educational institution (e.g., elementary, secondary, post-secondary).

 - The deadline to submit a proposal is Friday, March 19, 2021.

 - Proposals must be between 200-300 words.

 - Proposals may be research-based, practice-based, conceptual-based, or any combination.

 - Research-based: Individuals engaged in conducting research related to the Research Symposium theme.